anna099/hegel/observing-nature/4-outside-world.md

 from all the divisions of the genus', but also 'the power over them.'
-That is to say, the 'enterprise' of the genus, striving to take its shape in the organic material of the Earth, 'becomes interrupted through the unbridled violence of those elements and comes to be both full of gaps and is stunted.'[^92]
+That is to say, the 'enterprise' of the genus, striving to take its shape in the organic material of the Earth, 'becomes interrupted through the unbridled violence of those elements and comes to be both full of gaps and is stunted.'[^92] Hegel thus counters the observer's Leibnizian view of organic life with the chaos of the elements and seasons of the Earth, just as Voltaire had done in his *Candide*.[^93]